 Student Enrollment Demographics

-The DCC athletic program is a member of the NJCAA and their school mascot is the Dolphins.
-Their athletic program offers a basketball team for men and women as well as a baseball team for men.
-Teams play in either the Kirsch-Rooney Stadium or the Michael Williamson Center facilities.
+Delgado is a member of the NJCAA and the school mascot is the Dolphin.
+The Dolphins teams include men’s and women’s basketball, as well as men’s baseball team.
+Athletic facilities include the Kirsch-Rooney Stadium and the Michael Williamson Center.